hereon-GEMS/pydidas/src/pydidas/docs/src/introduction.rst

 **Acknowledgements**

-The pyDIDAS project is funded by `Helmholtz-Zentrum Hereon
+The pydidas project is funded by `Helmholtz-Zentrum Hereon
 <http://www.hereon.de>`_\ .

-The pyDIDAS software uses widgets and tools from the `pyFAI <https://pyfai.readthedocs.io/>`_ and `silx <http://www.silx.org/>`_ projects at the ESRF.
+The pydidas software uses widgets and tools from the `pyFAI <https://pyfai.readthedocs.io/>`_ and `silx <http://www.silx.org/>`_ projects at the ESRF.
 The azimuthal integration routines are also taken from the pyFAI distribution.